Willytcat/Fast-Decal/README.md

 Fast Decal is a blender addon that create nodes groups to paste any texture on an object with a material, and after placing it you still can move it !

-FD is pretty easy to use, just choose your image inputs, select an object (with a texture), click on New Decal, it'll creates an empty wich project your texture on the textures of the selected objects (it snaps on the surface automaticly)
+FD is pretty easy to use, just choose your image inputs, select any object(s) (with a texture), click on New Decal, it'll creates an empty wich project your texture on the textures of the selected object(s) (it snaps on the surface automaticly).
+After that you can still change the images, and the node group in the shader editor, the addon have also have an edit interface where you can directly change a bunch of the node group parameters.